 More information on ModSecurity can be found here: https://www.modsecurity.org/about.html

 ModSecurity is enabled on all Pay Monthly Hosting servers and accounts by default.

 Sometimes, when carrying out administration tasks on your website such as a WordPress blog or a Joomla site, ModSecurity may be triggered and block the activity that you are trying to accomplish.

 This is because ModSecurity matches the request you are making to one of the "banned" rules and passes this information to our Imunify360 firewall.

 If you continue to do this your IP address will be blocked from accessing our servers.
 To unblock your IP address and regain access you will be presented with a CAPTCHA screen that you have to complete.
 More details on Imunify360 can be found here: What is Imunify360?

 The best way to manage this is to disable ModSecurity for your website whilst you carry out your activity and then re-enable ModSecurity when you have finished.

-The ModSecurity control icon can be found under the SECURITY section of your cPanel.
+For cPanel accounts, the ModSecurity control icon can be found under the SECURITY section.